-- The discount rate used for the SBA Dedication was decreased from 3.36% to 3.17%. - The current liability interest rate was changed from 2.08% to 1.91% to remain within the IRS prescribed corridor. - The current liability mortality tables were updated to the applicable tables for 2022 valuation years, as prescribed by the IRS. - The assumed annual administrative expense assumption was increased from \$120 million to \$125 million, payable mid-year, to better reflect anticipated plan experience. - The anticipated annual employer contributions were increased from \$2.335 billion to \$2.500 billion to better reflect anticipated plan experience. - Active participants aged 100 or older as of the valuation date were assumed to have invalid dates of birth and were therefore valued assuming dates of birth corresponding to the average entry age of current active participants. - Factors utilized in the calculation of the benefit adjustment payment form option were updated to reflect the mortality and segment rates per IRS notices 2020-85 and 2021-54 respectively.
+- The discount rate used for the SBA Dedication was increased from 3.17% to 3.54%. - The current liability interest rate was changed from 1.91% to 2.19% to remain within the IRS prescribed corridor. - The current liability mortality tables were updated to the applicable tables for 2023 valuation years, as prescribed by the IRS. - The assumed annual administrative expense assumption was increased from \$125 million to \$129 million, payable mid-year, to better reflect anticipated plan experience. - The anticipated annual employer contributions were increased from \$2.500 billion to \$2.640 billion to better reflect anticipated plan experience. - Factors utilized in the calculation of the benefit adjustment payment form option were updated to reflect the mortality and segment rates per IRS notices 2022-22 and 2022-40 respectively.